 - Be enrolled for at least 6 non-remedial semester credit hours (or the equivalent in quarter or clock hours) per term.

 - If not funded in the academic year immediately following high school graduation, apply within two years of high school graduation to have your award reinstated.

 *Florida Gold Seal Vocational Scholarships can only be used to fund a career education or certificate program and is not applicable at Jacksonville University.

 Florida Academic Scholarship

-The value of the award is $211 per enrolled credit (2018-19 school year).
-To be eligible for Florida Academic Scholars, a student must:
+The value of the award is $212 per enrolled credit (2023-24 school year).
+Please refer to the link below for eligibility requirements for the Florida Academic Scholars award.